 Customers who are renting a tow vehicle are welcome to leave their personal car parked at our facility during the rental period.
 We have a gated parking lot with 24/7 surveillance.

 No, customers do not need to empty the tanks before returning.
 We will clean and flush the tanks on every trailer after the rental period.

-However, if a trailer is returned that is excessively dirty, such as the exterior covered in desert sand or the interior filled with muddy stains, we will charge a fee for extra cleaning.
+However, if a trailer is returned that is excessively dirty, such as the exterior covered in desert sand or the interior filled with muddy stains or unwanted odors, then we will charge a fee for extra cleaning.

 Every trailer rental requires insurance that protects the renter.